Branding Challenges and Opportunities

 Brands are created through a wide range of touch points; every time a customer interacts with a brand they form associations.
 This means that everyone in a company has an impact on the brand.

 Therefore the central objective of brand building is to keep the message consistent across all platforms, media and time.
 This requires keeping the brand relevant by finding new ways to articulate its message so that it stays consistent.
-This means making appropriate changes across the board constantly and adapting to stay on top of trends.
+This means making appropriate changes across the board consistently and adapting to stay on top of trends.

 However, many brands are unable to present a unified message across all platforms.
 For example, a brand may otherwise have a good online store, but its social media profiles may not be up to the mark.
 Other brands follow another destructive path- which is separating their online and offline offerings.